 TuneCore is another great DSP, because of its affordable music distribution fee.
 This platform also has a variety of packages available to suit any budget and goal.

 It costs $9.99 to post a single on Spotify using TuneCore.
 A discount is available based on uploading multiple tracks.
-Compared to other platforms, TuneCore does more to get your music listened to and played on Spotify and other streaming apps.
+Compared to other platforms, TuneCore does more to get your music listened to and played on Spotify and other streaming apps on your mobile device.
 A few more great features that this platform offers:

 Many may see the fees as a drawback of TuneCore, but in my opinion, it is definitely worth it!